-(REUTERS) -- Stock index futures pointed to a weaker open for equities on Wall Street on Monday, with futures for the S&P 500, the Dow Jones and the Nasdaq 100 down 0.2 to 0.3 percent.
+Stock futures pointed to a lower open for equities on Wall Street on Monday, with futures for the S&P 500, the Dow Jones and the Nasdaq 100 falling 0.8 to 0.9 percent.

-(Reporting by Atul Prakash; Editing by Erica Billingham)
+(Reporting by Atul Prakash; editing by Patrick Graham)